Information for Health Care Professionals

 - Lung Cancer Screening

 - Prostate Cancer Screening

 - Nutrition & Physical Activity for Prevention

 Educate yourself and your staff on cancer-related topics with up-to-date information from the American Cancer Society.

 For Your Patients

-Brief, easy-to-read printable materials to give your patients on a variety of topics including prevention and early detection, treatment, side effects, and survivorship.
+Inform your patients with easy-to-read materials, as well as videos and interactive tools, on a variety of topics including prevention and early detection, treatment, side effects, and survivorship.

 As a leader in cancer control since 1913, the American Cancer Society is committed to saving lives from cancer and reducing the global threat of the disease.
 In collaboration with a worldwide network of partnerships, we are urging governments and international organizations to recognize that cancer is a global priority requiring an urgent response.